 Some of the world’s most profitable and enduring companies have achieved their long track record of success by reinventing themselves.
-Sears is a perfect example, at least until recently.
+Sears was a perfect example of this.
 A classic example of a business that failed to adapt to the point where it nearly destroyed them are the large music studios during the rise of Napster and the MP3 boom.
 What makes that even better is it’s a recent example of organizations that attempted to fight against organic social change and nearly destroyed all good faith in the process.
 Now the general public not only dislikes the, but sees them as disconnected dinosaurs.

 Accepting harsh realities becomes easier when faced with extinction.

 Harder challenge comes with brands who are trying to stay ahead of the curve predicting social trends or capitalizing on them.
 Realizing you need to shift focus before you’re bankrupt, this is especially important for small businesses and startups.A brand promise has the momentum of truth, a slogan is just an ad for the brand promise.
 Click To Tweet